zwets/blast-galley/README.md

 is assumed that the sequences are assembled genomes, ideally consisting of as few contigs as possible.

-@@TODO@@ extend the script so it can detect segments broken across contigs.
-This should be doable by lowering the query coverage threshold, and finding subjects whose start or end is overlapped by the query.
+The downside of `gene cutter` is that it won't detect segments broken across contigs.
+This could be solved by lowering the query coverage threshold so as to find subjects whose start or end is overlapped by the query, then stitching these together.
+(Or use `exonerate` with `affine:overlap` model, but the point of `blast-galley` was to use BLAST - with the added pro that `gene-cutter` can be used against any BLAST database.)

-Note: possibly better ways to 'excise' a gene are (a) mapping reads on the template, and (b) processing the reads/assembly using annotation pipeline.
-This script uses only the BLAST command-line utilities (plus the usual suspects on any GNU system: bash, sed, tr, awk, etc).
+In general however, when the matches break over contigs, mapping *reads* is the easier and better solution.
+I've implemented that in [mappet](https://github.com/zwets/mappet).
+If you don't have reads, you can fake them by turning FASTA to FASTQ.

-The script is self-contained, use `-h|--help` for documentation.
+The `gene-cutter` script is self-contained; use `-h|--help` for documentation.

 ## in-silico-pcr